 I joined Plymouth in August 2013 as a Lecturer in Human Geography.
 Previously I have lectured in Geography at Keele University and again at Plymouth.
 I completed my PhD in Human Geography at the University of Bristol in 2010 and my MSc in Society & Space, again at Bristol, in 2006.
-These were funded by an ESRC 1+3 studentship.
+This was all funded by an ESRC 1+3 studentship.
 My undergraduate degree (MA) in Geography is from the University of Glasgow and was completed in 2005.
 Also, between 2010 and 2011 I completed a 'Postgraduate Certificate in Academic Practice' at Plymouth University.
 I was promoted to Associate Professor of Human Geography from August 2017 and became Leader of the Centre for Research in Society and Environment (CeRES) (Human Geography) in November 2019.

 Fellow of the Royal Geographical Society with the Institute of British Geographers